mla/time-ago/README.md

     print Time::Ago->in_words(3600 * 4.6), "\n";
     # 16,560 seconds ago, prints "about 5 hours";

 # DESCRIPTION

+Given a duration, in seconds, returns a readable approximation.
 This a Perl port of the time\_ago\_in\_words() helper from Rails.
-Given a duration, in seconds, it returns a readable approximation.

 From Rails' docs: